dagraham/nts-dgraham/README.md

 The _nts_ "data" and "logs" directories will be created if necessary as well as the _nts_ configuration file, "cfg.yaml" using default settings.
 If "data" needs to be created, the user will additionally be offered the opportunity to populate it with illustrative data.
 Here are the default contents of this file when the "dark" background option is chosen at installation:

     # Changes to this file only take effect when nts is restarted.
     # EDIT
     # The following are examples using the editor vim.
 Tip: to use the
-	# native version of vim under Mac OSX, replace 'vim' in each of
+    # native version of vim under Mac OSX, replace 'vim' in edit_command
-	# the following commands with:
+    # with:
-	#        '/Applications/MacVim.app/Contents/MacOS/Vim'
+    #        /Applications/MacVim.app/Contents/MacOS/Vim
+    edit_command: vim
-	# session_edit: cmd to edit {filepath} at {linenum} and await completion
+    # session_edit_args: arguments to edit {filepath} at {linenum} in
+    # session mode and await completion
-	session_edit: vim -g -f +{linenum} {filepath}
+    session_edit_args: -g -f +{linenum} {filepath}
-	# session_add: cmd to edit {filepath} at end of file and await completion
+    # session_add: arguments to edit {filepath} at end of file in session
+    # mode and await completion
-	session_add: vim -g -f + {filepath}
+    session_add_args: -g -f + {filepath}
-	# command_edit: cmd to edit {filepath} at {linenum} without waiting
+    # command_edit_args: arguments to edit {filepath} at {linenum} in
+    # command mode without waiting
-	command_edit: vim -g +{linenum} {filepath}
+    command_edit_args:  +{linenum} {filepath}
-	# command_add: cmd to edit {filepath} at end of file without waiting
+    # command_add_args: arguments to edit {filepath} at end of file
+    # in command mode without waiting
-	command_add: vim -g + {filepath}
+    command_add_args: + {filepath}
     # TAG SORT
     # For listed keys, sort by the corresponding value.
 E.g. In tag view
     # items with the tag "now" will be sorted as if they had the tag "!".
     # Replace, remove or add keys and values with whatever you like.
     tag_sort:
         now:            '!'
         next:           '#'
         assigned:       '%'
         someday:        '&'
-		completed:		'}'
+        completed:      '('
     # STYLE
     light_background: false
     style:
         status:         '#FFFFFF bg:#396060'
         status.key:     '#FFAA00'
         not-searching:  '#888888'
         highlighted:    '#000000 bg:#FFFF75'
         plain:          '#FAFAFA bg:#1D3030'

 When the "light" background option is chosen the relevant lines are changed to these:

     light_background: true
     style:
         status:         '#FFFFFF bg:#437070'
         status.key:     '#FFAA00'
         not-searching:  '#888888'
         highlighted:    '#1D3030 bg:#A1CAF1'
         plain:          '#000000 bg:#FFF8DC'

 If you make changes to "cfg.yaml" and would like to restore the defaults just delete the relevant settings from the file and restart _nts_ - the missing settings will be restored with their default values.